← Back to Blog

 What to Do After Finding an Available Domain

-1. Register immediately: Domain names can be taken at any moment
+1. Register immediately: Domain names can be taken at any moment, so don't wait

-4. Consider multiple TLDs: Register .com, .net, and other variants to protect your brand
+4. Consider multiple TLDs: Register .com, .net, .io, and other variants to protect your brand

-5. Set up DNS: Point to your hosting or parking page
+5. Set up DNS: Point to your hosting provider, parking page, or coming soon page

 Check Your Domain Now